robinlinden/aTox/FAQ.md

 ## 1. I can't import a profile from another Tox client!

-In aTox, there are still not all functions.
-Support for encrypted profiles (which have a password) will be implemented in three stages:

-1. Encrypted profiles cannot be imported into aTox.
-2. Encrypted profiles can be imported into aTox, but they will be stored unencrypted.
-It will not affect security, as the profile is stored in the "system" (userdata) partition, in a separate folder where other applications or Android operating system do not have access, only aTox itself.
+You may use the outdated version of the client. aTox 0.6.0 and earlier versions do not support the import of encrypted profiles (which have a password).
+To import a profile from another Tox client to these outdated aTox versions, you must first delete the password from the profile if your other client supports this function.
+Please keep in mind that it does not affect security, since the profile is stored in the "system" (userdata) section, in a separate folder where other applications do not have access, only aTox itself.
 Exceptions are only applications with root access.
-3. Encrypted profiles can be imported into aTox, and they will always be stored fully encrypted.

-aTox 0.6.0 and earlier versions are at the first stage.
-To import a profile from another Tox client to aTox, you must first remove the password from the profile if your client supports this feature. aTox 0.7.0 moved to the second stage.
-When, and if the transition to step three will be produced - this note will be updated.
+In any case, if you have such an opportunity, it will be better to upgrade to the latest version of aTox.

+aTox 0.7.0 and later versions support any profiles from any other Tox clients, and also allow you to add/delete/change the profile password.

 ## 2. How much aTox consumes the battery charge and Internet traffic?